-- In April 2015, tens of thousands of members of the Korean Confederation of Trade Unions, which includes teacher and civil servant union groups, went on general strike demanding that the Government scrap its plans to reform the labour market and pension programme for public workers. - In September 2016, unionised subway and railroad workers launched a joint nationwide strike, the first in 22 years, demanding that the Government scrap its proposed merit pay system for subway and railroad workers. - In October 2016, unionised workers at Hyundai Motor went on full strike, the first in 12 years, demanding higher wages, while unionised workers at Kia Motors Corporation, or Kia Motors, went on partial strike protesting the wage gap between workers at Kia Motors and workers at Hyundai Motor.

-- In September 2017, several thousand unionised workers at KBS and MBC, Korea's two largest television and radio broadcasters, went on strike, which lasted several months, to protest against alleged management interference in news coverage and unfair labour practices. - In 2017, unionised workers at Hyundai Motor went on a series of partial strikes demanding higher wages and bonuses. - In July 2018, unionised workers at Hyundai Heavy Industries went on full strike demanding higher wages. - In May 2019, unionised bus drivers launched a nationwide strike seeking higher wages and increased manpower in time for the 52-hour work week that was implemented in July 2019. - In September 2019, unionised workers at GM Korea went on full strike, the first in more than 20 years, demanding higher wages and protesting against GM Korea's restructuring plans. - In October and November 2019, several thousand members of the National Railroad Workers' Union went on full strike demanding a normalisation of wages and requesting the hiring of additional personnel.
+- In September 2016, unionised subway and railroad workers launched a joint nationwide strike, the first in 22 years, demanding that the Government scrap its proposed merit pay system for subway and railroad workers. - In October 2016, unionised workers at Hyundai Motor went on full strike, the first in 12 years, demanding higher wages, while unionised workers at Kia Corporation, or Kia, went on partial strike protesting the wage gap between workers at Kia and workers at Hyundai Motor. - In September 2017, several thousand unionised workers at KBS and MBC, Korea's two largest television and radio broadcasters, went on strike, which lasted several months, to protest against alleged management interference in news coverage and unfair labour practices. - In 2017, unionised workers at Hyundai Motor went on a series of partial strikes demanding higher wages and bonuses. - In July 2018, unionised workers at Hyundai Heavy Industries went on full strike demanding higher wages. - In May 2019, unionised bus drivers launched a nationwide strike seeking higher wages and increased manpower in time for the 52-hour work week that was implemented in July 2019. - In September 2019, unionised workers at GM Korea went on full strike, the first in more than 20 years, demanding higher wages and protesting against GM Korea's restructuring plans. - In October and November 2019, several thousand members of the National Railroad Workers' Union went on full strike demanding a normalisation of wages and requesting the hiring of additional personnel. - In October, November and December 2020, unionised workers at GM Korea went on partial strikes during wage and collective agreement negotiations. - In November and December 2020, unionised workers at Kia went on partial strikes demanding higher wages, performance-based incentives and other benefits.